 “I believe that the skills of improvisation will improve a life.”

-Jo starting out as an actress.
-She became an understudy with The Second City in its second year, quickly becoming an indispensable part of the company — helping out with everything from accounting to assistant stage direction as well as starting the Touring Company and the Children’s Theater.
-As with all the performers at Second City, Jo was put in Viola Spolin’s improvisation classes and in time became her assistant.
-When Viola left, Jo took over teaching responsibilities for Second City, and became an expert in improvisational techniques for the theater.
-This led to the opening of an official school of improvisation called Players Workshop.
-Jo hired her daughter Linnea Forsberg and nephew Martin de Maat to teach alongside her.
+When Viola left, Jo took over teaching responsibilities for Second City and became an expert in improvisational theater techniques.
+This led to her opening Players Workshop, an official school of improvisation.
+Jo hired daughter Linnea Forsberg and nephew Martin de Maat to teach alongside her.
 Later, Jo's son Eric Forsberg, Lee Houghton, Doug Voegtle, and David Murphy all became highly-regarded teachers at the school.

-If you wanted to get into Second City, Players Workshop quickly became the place to study with well-known alumni such as Bill & Brian-Doyle Murray, Bonnie Hunt, Harold Ramis, Betty Thomas, Shelley Long, George Wendt, David Mamet, David Pasquesi, Robert Townsend, and Amy Sedaris.
+If your creative goal was Second City, Jo's school quickly became the place to study.
+Well-known alumni of her Players Workshop include Bill and Brian-Doyle Murray, Bonnie Hunt, Harold Ramis, Betty Thomas, Shelley Long, George Wendt, David Mamet, David Pasquesi, Robert Townsend, Amy Sedaris, and many more.

-Throughout her life, Jo was always learning new ideas and applying them to her classes.
-She studied philosophy and psychology, and eventually became a group therapist.
-As Jo added ideas to the classes, the workshops attracted people from all walks of life and professional disciplines who wanted to experience Improvisation in a safe, non-judgmental learning environment.
-Lawyers and accountants, engineers and salespeople, homemakers and teachers all found ways to use improvisation to inform their outlooks and improve their lives.
+Jo continued to study new ideas and apply them to her classes.
+She studied philosophy and psychology, and became a group therapist.
+As Jo added expanded her curriculum, the workshops attracted people from all walks of life who wanted to experience Improvisation in a safe, non-judgmental learning environment.
+Lawyers and accountants, engineers and sales people, teachers and homemakers—they all found ways to use improvisation to inform their outlooks and improve their careers and lives.